A different way to work with pain.

 Microcurrent Point Stimulation (MPS) is a gentle, targeted, non-invasive approach that uses a very low-level DC electrical current applied to specific points on the body.

-This often shows up as ongoing tension, sensitivity, or discomfort that doesn’t fully go away.
+This often shows up as ongoing tension, sensitivity, or discomfort that doesn’t fully resolve.

-MPS works by supporting the body out of that protective state, allowing the nervous system to settle and respond differently.
+MPS supports the body in shifting out of that protective state—allowing the nervous system to settle and respond differently.

 As this happens, many people notice less tension, improved movement, and a sense that their body isn’t holding on in the same way.